 Every API-generated access token has an expiration.
-The default is 5 minutes, but you can set it to any second, minute, or hour limit.
+Although the default is 5 minutes, you can set it to any second, minute, or hour limit.
 The Default API-generated Token has a shorter expiration than the authentication token generated through the Administration UI.

 The REST APIs will use the identity which the access token represents to pull up RBAC permissions and check those permissions at the underlying API level.

 You can generate and use the access token for each API access call into your Controller by generating the token through one of the following means:

 - Administration UI: These tokens usually have a longer expiration.
 The account administrator can generate and distribute to parties/teams who need Controller access, but do not want to refresh such tokens frequently.

 - API: These tokens usually have a relatively short expiration.
 The program generates and refreshes regularly before expiration.
 These tokens are visible from the UI and are not individually tracked and managed.

 When you are ready to use the access token, you will generate it through the Administration UI: